-The opening was a huge succes.
-Together with his wife Escher was driven there by his son Jan.
-The auditorium was packed and in the next hall over a 100 people were standing, unable to enter.
+The opening was a huge success.
+Together with his wife, Escher was driven there by his son Jan.
+The auditorium was packed and over 100 people were standing in the hall outside, unable to get in.
 Escher was honoured with speeches and he himself gave a short lecture, accompanied by slides.
-The exhibition was attended by tens of thousands of visitors, who were encouraged by a bold exhibition poster and a long interview in magazine Vrij Nederland on April 20.
-The exhibition catalogue had to be reprinted in no time and Escher was interviewed by many Dutch and foreign journalists.
-The reviews were unanimously positive and showed that the authors had really immersed themselves in Eschers work.
+The exhibition was attended by tens of thousands of visitors, whose interest had been kindled by a bold exhibition poster (featuring a picture of Another World) and a long interview in magazine Vrij Nederland on 20 April.
+The exhibition catalogue had to be swiftly reprinted and Escher was interviewed by many Dutch and foreign journalists.
+The reviews were unanimously positive and showed that the authors had really immersed themselves in Escher’s work.

 Dutch newspaper ‘NRC’:

-“The structure of the exhibition, which enables a multi-sided approach of Eschers work, is one of a kind, the way Escher is unique himself.
-A second artist to feature in such an exhibition would be very hard to find.
-Every true enthusiast and connaisseur on the graphic profession should admire him, if need be while dismissing his clever scientific side.
-His technical control of the woodcut, the wood engraving and the lithograph are masterful in a pure artistic sense.
+“The structure of the exhibition, which enables a multifaceted approach to Escher’s work, is one of a kind, just as Escher himself is unique.
+It would be very hard to find another artist on whom one could organise such an exhibition.
+Any true lover and connoisseur of the graphic profession has no choice but to admire him, if need be while dismissing his cerebral side.
+His technical control of the woodcut, the wood engraving and the lithograph are masterful in a purely artistic sense.
 It really is impossible to decide on key works.
-His themes and the problems they face may change often, but the quality of the design artistically remains on the same level.”
+His themes and the problems they face may change often, but from an artistic perspective the quality of the design is pretty much always of the same calibre.”

-“A man of science surprises himself, wants to understand, starts to analyse – an artist amazes himself, he lets the object of his amazement rest in his open hand and recreates it into a inspired image.
-The rarity of Escher is that his amazement stems from a highest order, a crystal, and that it confirms and explains this order artistically and visually.
-Out of this encounter an artistic life’s work has grown which is unique in the world.”
+“A man of science feels a sense of awe, seeks to understand, proceeds to analyse; an artist feels a sense of wonder, allows the object of that wonder to rest in his open hand and transforms it into a inspired image.
+The rare thing about Escher is that his wonder stems from the highest order, a crystal, and that it confirms and explains this order artistically and visually.
+Out of this encounter an artistic life’s work has grown which is decidedly unique in the world.”

-He had to turn 70 to get there, but Escher was finally taken serious by a large audience as graphic artist.
+He had to turn 70 to get there, but Escher was finally being taken seriously as a graphic artist by a large audience.

-A selection of Dutch newspaper articles which appeared after the opening of the exhibition.
+A selection of Dutch newspaper articles that appeared in response to the exhibition.